-One cup equivalents of selected foods in the Dairy Group are listed in Table 11.
+One cup equivalent weight of selected foods in the Dairy Group are listed in Table 11.
+Appendix 11 includes a list of one cup equivalent weights for dairy group foods.

 Table 11.
 Dairy Group: Summary of Selected Cup Equivalent Weights